antoinebollinger/lameilleureversiondemoi/README.md

 ### Build with

-The project is based on a free template from [Start Boostrap](https://startbootstrap.com/).
+The project is based on a free template from [Start Boostrap](https://startbootstrap.com/), which use the CSS framework [Bootstrap v5](https://getbootstrap.com/docs/5.0/getting-started/introduction/).
+The **CSS** has been customized with the help of [SASS](https://sass-lang.com/).

 I used the [Webpack](https://webpack.js.org/) package to manage my **JS** code.
-This allowed me to work with modules and classes.
+This allowed me to work with modules which make it easier to maintain.

 The website is currently tested on a [Netlify](https://www.netlify.com/) deployment.
 You can see the result at [Sabrina Coaching](https://sabrinaappriou.netlify.app/).

 [![Netlify Status](https://api.netlify.com/api/v1/badges/f49d62bd-6859-4abe-a465-306d84627c4a/deploy-status)](https://app.netlify.com/sites/sabrinaappriou/deploys)

+Soon it will have its own domain 😎 !

 <!-- CONTACT -->